The Ultimate Web Accessibility Checklist for Developers

 1. Provide substitutes for non-text content

 Imagine trying to understand an infographic without being able to see it.
 Can’t even think of that, right?
 That’s why providing alternatives for non-text content is crucial.
-One of the best ways to ensure this is to include CAPTCHAs, emoticons, and ASCII art on your website.
+One of the best ways to ensure this is to include CAPTCHA, emoticons, and ASCII art on your website.

 2. Provide viewers with distinctive ways to access media information

 Audio and video content fall under the category of time-based media.
-If your site includes recording of sound or moving images, ensure that you upload them using other file formats.
+If your site includes recordings of sound or moving images, ensure that you upload them using other file formats.
 These formats will allow your visitors with visual or hearing impairments to access the content.

 3. Make content easy to see and hear